douglassjohnandrew/WordcloudMaker/README.md

 Built using R 3.6.3
 All required packages that need to be installed can be found in global.R

-The project folder should look like this:
+The project folder should look like this, with the four main R files at the root:

 ![File Structure](file_structure.png)